simp/simp-doc/docs/changelogs/latest.rst

 * Changed all instances of setting items in the :code:`master` section to use :code:`server` instead
+* Updated :code:`pupmod::conf` to automcatically switch :code:`master` to :code:`server`
+* Automatically remove items from the puppet config in the :code:`master` section that are set in the :code:`server` section
 * Added :code:`pupmod::master::sysconfig::use_code_cache_flushing` to reduce
   excessive memory usage
+* Removed SHA1 ciphers from the server cipher list
 * Disconnected the puppetserver from the system FIPS libraries since it causes conflicts with the vendor provided settings
 * Allow :code:`pupmod::puppet_server` to accept Arrays